 Olsen said the company has positions for electrical estimators, electrical designers, electrical engineers, controls engineers, all levels of electricians, office jobs, construction management, and more.

 "Wear a tool belt for a few years and figure out what's going on and decide what you want to do," Olsen said.
 "We have trainers.
-We have safety people.
+We have safe people.
 All of that is in-house.
 We have every facet of the business."

-Olsen said the company has good family benefits for all its employees, because "Karl is quite a visionary in terms of wanting something more for his company and for his people.
+Olsen said the company has good family benefits for all its employees, because "Karl is quite a visionary in terms of wanting something more for his company and his people.
 He has done so much for his employees.
 It is unbelievable."

-Expanding a business across industries and state lines is difficult work, but von Knobelsdorff finds that work fun and interesting.
+Expanding a business across industries and state lines is difficult to work, but von Knobelsdorff finds that work fun and interesting.

 "I like taking what you learned in one industry and bringing it over to a new industry, and then learning the new stuff in that industry and bringing it back across the table," he said.
 "We like a challenge."